CARRTLABUSF/UnityChallenge24/README.md

 https://github.com/CARRTLABUSF/UnityChallenge24/assets/89555610/7bce5954-11fc-4d35-af8b-85a9042821e5

-### Extras

-These tasks are optional but demonstrate creativity:
+### Level 4 : Take it beyond

+Be Creative and showcase a little more than just this basic game.
+Here are some ideas:

-- Change the skybox of the scene, materials, or FBX models
+- Change the skybox of the scene, materials, or FBX models (keep it Safe For Work please)
 - Include a Canvas UI to show the remaining lives
-- Make a full game out of this
+- Make a small full game out of this, with menu, points, restart button, etc.

-Feel free to explore these extras to showcase your skills!

 ## Web technology integration skills Challenge

-For this version of the challenge only reference the folder `WebChallengeScripts`.
-There will be some level of Unity involved but it will also be mostly the testing of Frontend and Backend skills:
+For this Category, a Unity simulation has already been built for you is under `WebChallengeScripts/WebChallengeScene`.
+Your tasks will be centered around being able to get data out of this simulation to a server and then onto a Frontend interface.

+> For your convinience only reference the folder `WebChallengeScripts`.

 ### Level 1: Sending UDP packets to a server
 - **Task**: Modify `NetworkManager.cs` to: